alemart/speedy-vision/README.md

 `Speedy.Filter.SimpleBlur(name?: string): SpeedyPipelineNodeSimpleBlur`

-Creates a node that blurs an image using a box filter.
+Blur an image using a box filter.

 ###### Parameters